imagej/imagej.github.io/_pages/plugins/bar.md

     rename( randomString(50, true) );

 Now that we are capable of generating a random filename, we just need to monitor filename changes.
 We could use the [print()](/ij/developer/macro/functions.html#print) function (that outputs to the Log window), or create a two-column table describing the changes.
-Here is how the final {% include github org='tferr' repo='Scripts' path='Snippets/Process\_Folder\_IJM.ijm' label='Process\_Folder\_IJM.ijm' %} looks like:
+Here is how the final {% include github org='tferr' repo='Scripts' branch='master' path='Snippets/Process\_Folder\_IJM.ijm' label='Process\_Folder\_IJM.ijm' %} looks like:

     function myRoutines() {